DoriniTT/aiida-teros/README.md

-# AiiDA-AIAT: Automating Surface Thermodynamics with AiiDA and VASP
+# AiiDA-TEROS: Automating Surface Thermodynamics with AiiDA and VASP

 ## Introduction

+Welcome to the **AiiDA-TEROS** repository!

+**TEROS** stands for **Thermodynamics of Oxide Surfaces**, and this project is dedicated to automating the study of surface thermodynamics for oxide materials using the powerful combination of [AiiDA](https://www.aiida.net/) and [VASP](https://www.vasp.at/).

+Understanding the thermodynamic properties of oxide surfaces is crucial in fields such as catalysis, corrosion science, and materials engineering.
+Oxide surfaces often exhibit complex behaviors due to their interactions with the environment, especially in the presence of oxygen and under varying temperature and pressure conditions.
+Traditional computational studies of these systems can be time-consuming and labor-intensive, requiring significant manual setup and data handling.

-Welcome to the **AiiDA-AIAT** repository!
-This project offers a comprehensive and fully automated workflow for studying surface thermodynamics of materials using [AiiDA](https://www.aiida.net/) and [VASP](https://www.vasp.at/).
-Designed to minimize manual intervention, AiiDA-AIAT streamlines the entire process—from pre-processing and calculations to post-processing—enabling researchers to focus on analysis and interpretation.
+**AiiDA-TEROS** addresses these challenges by providing a comprehensive and fully automated workflow that streamlines the entire process—from pre-processing and calculations to post-processing and analysis.
+By leveraging AiiDA's workflow management capabilities and VASP's robust computational engine, researchers can focus on interpreting results rather than managing computational tasks.

+### Why Use AiiDA-TEROS?

+- **Efficiency**: Automate repetitive and complex tasks involved in surface thermodynamics calculations, saving time and reducing the possibility of human error.
+- **Scalability**: Easily extend the workflow to study various oxide materials, including ternary oxides, and explore multiple surface orientations and terminations.
+- **Reproducibility**: Ensure consistent computational procedures, which is essential for validating results and comparing studies across different systems.
+- **Customization**: Tailor calculation parameters to fit specific research needs while maintaining the integrity of the automated workflow.

 ### Key Features

-- **Automated Surface Generation**: Generate symmetric surface terminations from any given bulk structure and crystallographic orientation.
+- **Automated Surface Generation**: Generate symmetric surface terminations from any given bulk structure and crystallographic orientation without manual intervention.
-- **Efficient Relaxation Calculations**: Perform relaxation calculations on all generated slabs using VASP with ease.
+- **Efficient Relaxation Calculations**: Perform relaxation calculations on all generated slabs using VASP with predefined settings, ensuring consistency and accuracy.
-- **Surface Thermodynamics Analysis**: Compute surface Gibbs free energies and construct surface phase diagrams using _ab initio_ atomistic thermodynamics.
+- **Surface Thermodynamics Analysis**: Compute surface Gibbs free energies and construct surface phase diagrams using _ab initio_ atomistic thermodynamics methods.
-- **Stable Surface Identification**: Automatically identify and output the most thermodynamically stable surface terminations based on comprehensive analysis.
+- **Stable Surface Identification**: Automatically identify and output the most thermodynamically stable surface terminations based on comprehensive energy analyses.

-If you're aiming to understand and predict the stability of material surfaces under varying environmental conditions, this tool can significantly accelerate your workflow.
+- **Integration with AiiDA**: Utilize AiiDA's powerful data management and workflow automation features to keep track of computations and results seamlessly.
+- **Extensive Documentation**: Benefit from detailed documentation and examples that guide you through setting up and running the workflow for your specific materials.

+By automating these complex tasks, **AiiDA-TEROS** accelerates the research process, enabling you to explore new materials and surface phenomena more efficiently.
+Whether you are investigating catalytic surfaces, studying corrosion resistance, or designing novel materials, this tool provides a robust foundation for your computational thermodynamics studies.

 ---

-This README will guide you through the prerequisites, installation, and usage of AiiDA-AIAT.
+This README will guide you through the prerequisites, installation, and usage of AiiDA-TEROS.
 Let's get started!

 ---